dfe-analytical-services/ees-analytics-data/data-updates/README.md

 - Google Analytics
 - Google Search Console

+Also note that the renv.lock file in the root is not used for these workflows, instead they install their own dependencies.

 ## Notebooks

 Notebooks used in the scheduled databricks workflows are stored and tracked in `data-updates/notebooks/`.
 Common variables and functions for the notebooks are stored in `notebooks/utils.R`.